Persian Files ISSN 2975-0598 Volume 7 Issue 2

 While the Western world is increasingly moving away from Russian exports, Moscow and Tehran are taking measures to intensify trade and economic cooperation, as evidenced by intensive negotiations between the parties.

 A delegation of Iranian businessmen will visit Moscow in early April to present industrial and investment potential.
 Notably, Russia and Iran are working on the issue of combining financial message transmission systems bypassing the SWIFT international system for transferring interbank payments.
 Tehran is also considering recognising the Russian payment system “Mir” cards.
-Moreover, Eurasian Economic Union member states are preparing an agreement to establish a free trade zone between them and the Islamic Republic of Iran (Russia-Iran entente on Eurasian current issues and dynamics).
+Moreover, Eurasian Economic Union member states are preparing an agreement to establish a free trade zone between them and the Islamic Republic of Iran.

 Iran – Russia’s potential cooperation in agribusiness, industry and trade